Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Related Work

 Finally, the previously described cutting-edge methods for analysing the impact of Covid-19 on energy sectors in the electricity literature are primarily focused on visualising and analysing the change in demand using simple statistical tools.
 Furthermore, the use of ML methods is limited to predicting post-pandemic data, which is done by using local models and comparing them to actual data.
 Even when GFMs are used, the average energy consumption is examined \cite{van2018probabilistic}, but not the distribution's quantile levels.
-The state-of-the-art methods in the smart grid literature, probabilistic forecasting \cite{nikkhah2021optimising, bortolato2020probabilistic,lujano2017probabilistic}, and quantile regression \cite{ taieb2016forecasting} were implemented to understand the uncertainty and volatility in future demand to construct reliable and energy efficient smart grids.
-But the quantile level analysis of the energy demand distribution is critical for understanding the distribution's peaks and troughs and must be accurate to provide an efficient decision support.
+The state-of-the-art methods in the power system literature like, Quasi-Monte Carlo \cite{xie2017quasi,krishna2022uniform}, and quantile regression \cite{haque2014hybrid,wan2016direct,mazhari2018quantile,wen2019performance} were implemented for efficient probabilistic power flow in distributed energy resources and probabilistic prediction for generators in power systems.
+But the quantile level analysis of the energy demand distribution under external shocks is critical for understanding the distribution's peaks and troughs and must be accurate to provide an efficient decision support in transmission systems.
 The increase or decrease in demand can be observed by examining the behaviour of the impact using the various forecasted quantiles.
-To fill this gap, this study employs a probabilistic forecasting approach to assess the impact of the pandemic by each quantile of the electricity demand.
+To fill this gap, this study employs a probabilistic forecasting approach to measure the pandemic impact by each quantile of the electricity demand.